-- For renewal projects, a significant portion of the project's rank will be based upon the project's performance, as determined through the Renewal Project Scoring process. - Discussion will be held regarding strategies for the ranking of renewal projects without a full year of operations. - For all projects, CoC policies related to the placement of specific project types (i.e., HMIS, Planning, Supportive Services Only for coordinated entry/access, Permanent Supportive Housing, Rapid Re-Housing, Transitional Housing, New and Bonus projects), will be determined by the Funding Oversight Subcommittee and the Non-Conflicted Members of the Coordinating Council, with consideration of input provided by the Executive Committee. - The Funding Oversight Subcommittee and Non-Conflicted Members of the Coordinating Council will review various ranking/tiering scenarios in order to determine the most competitive scoring options for projects placed into Tier 2. - Additional factors, including CoC and HUD priorities, may be considered by the Funding Oversight Subcommittee and Non-Conflicted Members of the Coordinating Council in determining project ranking.
+- For renewal projects, a significant portion of the project's rank will be based upon the project's performance, as determined through the Renewal Project Scoring process. - Please note the following exception: renewal projects from the Danbury subregion will participate in the project scoring process but will not be ranked by score given that the agencies administering these projects are unfamiliar with the CT-503 CoC's renewal project scoring criteria and certain data may not be available.
+These projects will therefore be ranked in Tier 1 for the FY19 CoC NOFA Competition by the Funding Oversight Subcommittee and the Non-Conflicted Members of the Coordinating Council. - Discussion will be held by the Funding Oversight Subcommittee and the Non-Conflicted Members of the Coordinating Council regarding strategies for the ranking of renewal projects without a full year of operation or complete data. - For all projects, CoC policies related to the placement of specific project types (i.e., HMIS, Planning, Supportive Services Only for coordinated entry/access, Permanent Supportive Housing, Rapid Re-Housing, Transitional Housing, New and/or Bonus projects, Danbury subregion renewal projects) will be determined by the Funding Oversight Subcommittee and the Non-Conflicted Members of the Coordinating Council, with consideration of input provided by the Executive Committee. - The Funding Oversight Subcommittee and Non-Conflicted Members of the Coordinating Council will review various ranking/tiering scenarios in order to determine the most competitive scoring options for projects placed into Tier 2. - Additional factors, including CoC and HUD priorities, may be considered by the Funding Oversight Subcommittee and Non-Conflicted Members of the Coordinating Council in determining project ranking.